Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Fair Classification Approaches

-\paragraph{Post-processing approaches} enforce fairness by manipulating the predictions made by an already-trained classifier.
-Like pre-processing, these approaches are also model-agnostic.
+Post-processing approaches are model-agnostic and enforce fairness by manipulating predictions made by an already-trained classifier.
 Their benefit is that they do not require classifier retraining.
 However, since post-processing is applied in a late stage of the learning process, it offers less flexibility than pre- and in-processing.
+We briefly describe the techniques behind the three post-processing approaches we evaluate.

+\emph{\kamdp}~\cite{kamiran2012} targets demographic parity based on the intuition that discriminatory decisions are most often made for tuples close to the decision boundary, because the prediction confidence (i.e., the probability of belonging to the predicted class) is low for those tuples.
+Given a classifier, \kamdp derives a critical region around the decision boundary and randomly modifies $\hat Y$ for tuples in that region until the probability of positive outcome is similar across sensitive groups, i.e., demographic parity is achieved.

+\emph{\hardt}~\cite{hardt} enforces equalized odds through modifying the predictions $\hat Y$.
+Given access to $Y$ and $S$ from the training data $\D$, \hardt learns the parameters of a new mapping $g:g(\hat Y, S) \rightarrow \tilde Y$ to replace $\hat Y$ such that $\mathit{TPR}$ and $\mathit{TNR}$ are equalized across the sensitive groups.
+The new mapping is learned by solving a linear program.

-We evaluate three post-processing approaches. \kamdp~\cite{kamiran2012} modifies $\hat Y$ for tuples that are close to the decision boundary (i.e., the classifier has low prediction confidence for them), such that demographic parity is achieved across the sensitive groups. \hardt~\cite{hardt} enforces equalized odds by learning a new predictor derived from $\hat Y$ and $S$ that equalizes $\mathit{TPR}$ and $\mathit{FPR}$ across the sensitive groups. \pleiss~\cite{pleiss} enforces equal opportunity (equal $\mathit{TPR}$ across the sensitive groups) or predictive equality (equal $\mathit{FPR}$ across the sensitive groups) while maintaining the consistency between the classifier's prediction probability for a class with the expected frequency of that class.
-To achieve this, it modifies $\hat Y$ for a random subset of tuples within the group with higher $\mathit{TPR}$ (or lower $\mathit{FPR}$).
+\emph{\pleiss}~\cite{pleiss} enforces equal opportunity (equal $\mathit{TPR}$ across the sensitive groups) or predictive equality (equal $\mathit{FPR}$ across the sensitive groups), while maintaining the consistency (i.e., calibration) between the classifier's prediction probability for a class with the expected frequency of that class.
+To that end, \pleiss modifies $\hat Y$ for a random subset of tuples within the group with higher $\mathit{TPR}$ (or lower $\mathit{FPR}$) until $\mathit{TPR}$ (or $\mathit{FPR}$) is equalized.